DerGuru/The-Resonant/New Chapters/03 - Part3/P3-01_The_Meeting.md

 *How do you feel?* RAE asked as Jason lay in his cot that night.

-**Uncertain.
+*Uncertain.
 Hopeful.
-Scared.**
+Scared.*

 *All appropriate responses.*

-**Do you think he'll honor the terms?**
+*Do you think he'll honor the terms?*

 *I think Malvek operates on calculated self-interest.
 As long as we provide value and don't threaten stability, he'll honor them.
 But if that calculus changes...*

-**Then we adapt.**
+*Then we adapt.*

-*Yes.
-We adapt.
-Together.*
+*Yes.*

 Jason closed his eyes.
-Felt the integration - 40% now, irreversible, growing.

-He was no longer just Jason Fischer.

-But he was still choosing his own path.
+He was still choosing his own path.

 Even if that path now included weekly check-ins with the man who'd tried to cage him.